gabiudrescu/website/content/post/8-monofony/index.md

 {{% toc %}}

-*Author note: once I saw the [original article](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius) shared on [Sylius Slack](https://sylius-slackin.herokuapp.com/), I wanted to use this whenever someone asked me what is Monofony, why use it, how can I use Sylius (concepts) in my own application; although initially I planned to just translate it to English, I decided to rewrite it a little bit and adapt it to my needs.*
+*Author note: once I saw the [original article](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius) shared on [Sylius Slack](https://sylius-slackin.herokuapp.com/), I wanted to use this whenever someone asked me what is [Monofony](https://github.com/Monofony/SymfonyStarter), why use it, how can I use Sylius (concepts) in my own application; although initially I planned to just translate it to English, I decided to rewrite it a little bit and adapt it to my needs.*

 # The itch

-My personal belief is that whenever you have an itch, there is someone out there, in the world, who has already had a similar problem and, most probably, already has a solution for that.
+My personal belief is that whenever you have an *itch*, there is someone out there, in the world, who has already had a similar problem and, most probably, already has a solution for that.

 And, instead of reinventing the wheel, you can use your time and energy to build on existing grounds, rather than start from scratch.